Modes (Basis functions)#

 BasisNotOrthonormal

 if the basis does not have a weight, i.e. it is not orthogonal.
+For now, only scalar orthonormality weights are supported.
+In the future, this may become a symbolic expression involving symbols"rstuvw"

 A tuple of of mode (basis function) identifiers, one for each basis function.
 Mode identifiers should generally be viewed as opaque.
 They are hashable.
 For some bases, they are tuples of length matching the number of dimensions and indicating the order along each reference axis.

-- modepy.basis_for_space(space: FunctionSpace, shape: Shape) Basis [source]#
+- modepy.basis_for_space(space: FunctionSpace, shape: Shape) Basis [source]¶

 - modepy.basis_for_space(space: PN, shape: Simplex)